ramesaliyev/facty/README.md

 Right now the only known issue is that i dont know any issue.
 (Take this socrates!)

 # License
-Licesed under MIT.
+Licensed under MIT.
 So use it as you want.